 Interest, openness, thirst for knowledge and adventurousness took me to colleagues in Germany and abroad, who welcomed me for shorter or longer periods.
 In 1993 I spent three weeks in the workshop and in the house of Mimi Waitzman and Donald Mackinnon in London.
 In 1996 I stayed for three weeks with the Cristofori piano in construction in the workshop and the house of William Jurgenson in Lauffen/ Neckar and in the same year for two months in the restoration workshop of the Grassi-Museum in Leipzig.
 In 1997 Donatella Degiampietro, Antonella Conti and Barbara Mingazini welcomed me together with my Cristofori piano, still in construction, for half a year in their restoration workshop at the Accademia Bartolomeo Cristofori in Florence.
 Here in December of the same year the inaugural concert of my first instrument, the Cristofori piano, took place.
 I worked and lived for 17 years in the workshop and house of the English harpsichord maker Tony Chinnery

 In Italy, apart from the fruitful collaboration with Tony Chinnery, an active cooperation with the Galleria dell'Accademia developed.
 In 2001 the Florentine musical instrument collection of the conservatory „Luigi Cherubini“ reopened in two new restored halls of the Galleria thanks to the initiative of the former director of the Galleria Franca Falletti (active until 2013).
-Here I carried out interesting restoration and copy building projects and here I was invited to do projects far from my actual profession, leading to new prospectives like giving guided tours through the collection and organizing a CD production, out of which my own little Label developed.
+Here I carried out interesting restoration and copy building projects and here I was invited to do projects far from my actual profession, leading to new prospectives like giving guided tours through the collection and producing some CD's.

 In 2008 I founded my own firm with its name ANIMUS CRISTOPHORI (in the spirit of Cristofori)